“Highway to Nowhere” shut down – and Baltimore doesn’t notice

 The proposed Red Line would make it even worse.
 The Red Line plan would reduce the street width to the west down to only two lanes, in order to squeeze in the transit line.
 So that’s an equivalent reduction from eight lanes down to two.
 You don’t need to be a traffic engineer to realize that the Red Line will cause extreme traffic congestion to the west of the end of the Franklin-Mulberry corridor, and in fact, the MTA’s Red Line traffic impact reports say just that.

-The highway closure that nobody noticed now makes it clear, for all to see, that the FMX isn’t needed.
-The fact that the city and MTA have allowed the MARC parking expansion and the proposed Red Line alignment to dictate and detract from the future is just a continuation of the tragedy which started four decades ago with the “Highway to Nowhere.”
+The highway closure that nobody noticed now makes it clear that the FMX isn’t needed.
+The fact that the city and MTA have allowed the MARC parking expansion and the proposed Red Line alignment to dictate and detract from the future is a continuation of the tragedy that started four decades ago with the “Highway to Nowhere.”